john-mcpeek/home-lab/README.md

 - ssh keys are copied
 - Dynamic DNS is configured
     - Proxmox is the DNS provider
-    - Base images for both static and dynamic IPs are created
+    - Base image created with auto register DNS configured and changed to a template

-- Base images
+- Base image
     - setup with qemu-guest-agent
-    - ssh keys for john and proxmox root user are installed
+    - ssh keys for john and ansible user are installed
+    - <b>Note:</b> The base image will always shut down.
+This is expected.
+This enables building without user intervention.
+However, it means you need to use a cloud-init script to configure the final VM.
+As for example, you can see in the `blank` VM.
+- Blank VM
+  - Nothing special, but mostly empty cloud-init script.
+This is an example of how to use the base image.
+- Postgres
+  - Simple Postgres server.
+- Kubespray (alpha)
+  - VMs ready to use as Kubernetes nodes managed by kubespray.
+  - Ansible inventory is used to configure the VMs for nodes.